World Cup nations Senegal and Côte d’Ivoire added to Trump travel ban

 The proclamation made clear that athletes and World Cup athletes would be exempt from the rules.

-Exclusions will apply to “any athlete or member of an athletic team, including the coaches, persons performing a necessary support role, and immediate relatives, traveling for the World Cup, Olympics, or other major sporting event as determined by the Secretary of State”, according to the statement.
+Exclusions will apply to “any athlete or member of an athletic team, including the coaches, persons performing a necessary support role, and immediate relatives, travelling for the World Cup, Olympics or other major sporting event, as determined by the secretary of state”, according to the statement.

-An additional 15 countries have also been added to the list of countries facing partial restrictions including: Angola, Antigua and Barbuda, Benin, Dominica, Gabon, Gambia, Malawi, Mauritania, Nigeria, Tanzania, Tonga, Zambia and Zimbabwe.
+An additional 15 countries have been added to the list of countries facing partial restrictions, including: Angola, Antigua and Barbuda, Benin, Dominica, Gabon, Gambia, Malawi, Mauritania, Nigeria, Tanzania, Tonga, Zambia and Zimbabwe.

 The government said that the rules would remain in place until “credible improvements” are made to share information and cooperate with US immigration authorities.